-Success: Library: Expanded Wee Reads literacy program to the St. Helena Island branch library with funding from the Public Library Foundation.

-Impacts: The successful Wee Reads program instituted at the Bluffton and Hilton Head Island branches was duplicated at the St. Helena Island Branch, offering early literacy skills to both parents and children in this community.
-Funding for materials and activities came from the Public Library Foundation of Beaufort County.
+Success: Library: Expanded Wee Reads literacy program to the St. Helena branch library with was duplicated at the St. Helena Branch, offering early literacy skills to both parents and children in this community.
+Funding for materials and activities came from the Public

-Success: County Human Service Alliance: Developed and implemented a process to allow more member-agencies to apply for grants from funds made available by the county.
+Impacts: The successful Wee Reads program instituted at the Bluffton and Hilton Head branches member-agencies to apply for grants from funds made available by the county.